php-ru/symfony-docs-ru/components/var_dumper/advanced.rst

     //   0 => "test"
     // ]

-If you would like to use both options, then you can just    combine them by using a the logical OR operator ``|``:
+If you would like to use both options, then you can combine them by using a the logical OR operator ``|``:

 .. code-block:: php